If you're working on something real — let's talk.

 OKX reported a 991% increase in wallet users, along with a 20‑fold rise in decentralised exchange trading volumes, showcasing explosive growth and adoption.

-Best suited for: Users focused on staking / restaking and yield optimisation across multiple networks, who also value a strong security reputation and deep chain coverage.
+Best suited for: Users focused on staking / restaking and yield optimisation across multiple networks, who also value strong security reputation and deep chain coverage.

 Trade-off: While the feature set is deep, the UI can feel heavy for users who simply want a clean transactional wallet, and its smart wallet/AA support is still limited compared to AA-native wallets like Rainbow or Coinbase Smart Wallet.